contiki-os/contiki/core/net/mac/tsch/README.md

 #define CC2420_CONF_SFD_TIMESTAMPS       1
 ```

+To configure TSCH, see the macros in `.h` files under `core/net/mac/tsch/` and redefine your own in your `project-conf.h`.

 ## Porting TSCH to a new platform

 Porting TSCH to a new platform requires a few new features in the radio driver, a number of timing-related configuration paramters.
 The easiest is probably to start from one of the existing port: `jn516x`, `sky`, `z1`.

 ### Radio features required for TSCH

 The main new feature required for TSCH is the so-called *poll mode*, a new Rx mode for Contiki radio drivers.